hms-networks/AbccSpiAnalyzer/README.md

 * Saleae Logic Software (version 1.2.7)
   * Other versions will work so long as **Analyzer SDK version 1.1.32** is compatible
+* Saleae Logic Hardware
+  * While any of Saleae Logic hardware offerings is expected to be compatible, it is important to consider sample rate limitations of the Logic hardware and what SPI data rate the ABCC host-module communication is using.
+The absolute minimum requirement for sufficiently sampling the communication is 2x the frequency of the SPI SCLK.
+The ABCC is able to work over a wide range of clock rates where the maximum is specified at 20MHz.
+So to be able to support this would require at a minimum the ability to sample at 40MSamples/second.
+  Keep in mind that these analyzers may reduce sample rate depending on how many channels on the analyzer are active, so it is imperative that the hardware is able to sufficiently sample the SPI bus for the number of channels required.
 * PC running:
   * Windows 7 or later
   * Ubuntu 12.04.2+
   * Mac OSX 10.7 Lion+
+* USB 2.0 or 3.0 port
+  * Using the Saleae Logic on a dedicated USB controller is recommended for ensuring the best sampling performance of the hardware will be possible.

 ## [Installation](#table-of-contents)